silentworks/flask-notes/README.md

 # Flask Notes

 This is a Flask/Supabase project showing how to create a user profile along with how to store sensitive data that only the user of that data should be able to view using a one-to-one relationship and row level security (RLS).
 This project also demonstrates how to use a Postgres function to update two tables (which is done in a transaction so that if one fails there should be a rollback) using a `.rpc` function call.
 We also demonstrate how to use a generated column for the slug inside the database by making use of a Postgres function we create.
+Storage is used to store the featured image for the notes in the app.

 This project makes use of: